skitala/skitala/README.md

 - 👋 Hi, I’m @skitala
 - 👀 I’m interested in programming, cyber security..
-- 🌱 I’m currently learning and creating in Javascript.
+- 🌱 I’m currently learning and creating in Javascript and React.
 - 💞️ I’m looking to collaborate on projects that are on my current skill level or a little above.
 - 📫 How to reach me:
 Facebook: Nikola Djurkovic(Ronin)